 We start with the construction of a local mixing function from the correlation length\cite{Johnson:Local-hybrid.2014, Holzer.Franzke:Local.2022}

 as suitable indicator.
 The hole functions $U$ are obtained as

-with $c_F=3/8 \cdot 4^{2/3} (3/\pi)^{1/3}$ and the relative spin polarisation
+with $c_{\text{F}}=3/8 \cdot 4^{2/3} (3/\pi)^{1/3}$ and the relative spin polarisation

-$R$ and $f$ have already been defined in Eqs.~\ref{eq:R}, and the one-electron (high-density) values for $\lambda$ and $\beta$ are used.\cite{Tao.Mo:Accurate.2016} While the correlation length yields a reasonable asymptotic behavior, it exhibits deficiencies in slowly-varying and core regions.
-To remedy those, we therefore enhance the correlation length for certain cases.
+$R$ and $f$ have already been defined in Eqs.~\ref{eq:R}, and the one-electron (high-density) values for $\lambda$ and $\beta_{1e}$ are used.\cite{Tao.Mo:Accurate.2016, Holzer.Franzke:Local.2022} While the correlation length yields a reasonable asymptotic behavior, it exhibits deficiencies in slowly-varying and core regions.
+To remedy those, we therefore enhance the correlation length, leading to a LMF of the form